 Whether you’re going to work or on a vacation, our cars and bikes play a very big role in our lives.
-They are the most convenient way for travel, and offer great flexibility… unless you live in an city with traffic issues, in which case stick with the bike!
+They are the most convenient way for travel, and offer great flexibility… unless you live in a city with traffic issues, in which case, stick with the bike!

 As convenient as they are, eventually issues with them are bound to arise and you’ll have to seek the help of a mechanic.
 But will just any mechanic do?
 Let us talk a little about your car or bike, and your thought process when you start to feel there’s something wrong.

-Listen to your car and care for it
+Listen to your vehicle and care for it

 While it’s not always the case, there may be signs that a breakdown is imminent.
 The best thing you can do in this situation is to avoid pushing your vehicle too hard, and start looking for the nearest mechanic.